Painful intelligence: What AI can tell us about human suffering: Intelligence is painful---overview of this book

-The central claim in this book is that if we create an artificial intelligence that is really intelligent, really worthy of its name, it is necessarily going to suffer--- more or less like humans.
+The central hypothesis in this book is that if we create an artificial intelligence that is really intelligent, really worthy of its name, it will necessarily perform computations which are more or less like human suffering.
 In spite of the many differences between AI's and humans, there is a common logic in the design.
 In order to achieve sufficiently human-like intelligence, certain design principles have to be followed, and these lead to suffering.
 This book explores several interwoven ideas about such a computational basis of suffering, and the necessity of suffering as a part of intelligence.

-The fundamental principle is that suffering is caused by error signalling, which is typically due to frustration.
-Frustration occurs when the system, generally called an ``agent'', fails to achieve a goal.
+The fundamental approach here is that suffering is caused by error signalling, which is typically due to \textit{frustration}.
+Frustration occurs when an intelligent system, generally called an ``agent'', fails to achieve a goal, or it obtains less reward than it expected.
 Such errors are inevitable in a complex world, where things are uncertain and unpredictable, and we have limited control over them.
 Error signalling is necessary for any sufficiently intelligent system, since such error signals are used by learning algorithms.
 Our brain produces error signals automatically, and we simply cannot shut off the error-signalling system.

 In fact, the complexity of the world is overwhelming for any known intelligent system, whether the very best supercomputer in the world, or the most intelligent human brain.
-The computations available to them cannot handle all the different possibilities, for example, in choosing action sequences to reach a given goal.

-Modern AI uses \textit{learning} to cope with such complexity.
-Learning from complex data enables particularly sophisticated information processing.
+The computations available to them cannot handle all the different possibilities when, for example, choosing action sequences to reach a given goal.
+Modern AI uses learning to cope with such complexity.
 However, for such learning to be really successful, huge data sets are required.
 Obtaining data sets which completely capture the complexity of the world is rarely possible in practice.

-These two factors, lack of computational resources together with scarcity of data, mean that the intelligent agent cannot work optimally.
-Its intelligence, and its control over the world, are limited.
-Thus, there will be errors: Its actions do not always lead to the desired outcome.
-This is the fundamental reason why such errors, and suffering, are ubiquitous.
+These two factors, \textit{lack of computational resources together with scarcity of data}, mean that the intelligent agent cannot work optimally.
+Its intelligence and its control over the world are limited.
+Thus, there will be errors: The agent's actions do not always lead to the desired outcome, hence frustration.